Shamia702/Shamia702/README.md

   A semester project that introduces kids to science in a fun, interactive way.
 Focused on clean structure, responsive design, and accessibility.

  - 🥬 [**Green Gourmet**](https://github.com/shamia702/green-gourmet)
   My project exam website focused on healthy food options.
-Users can **create, edit, read and delete posts** — a basic CRUD system built using vanilla JavaScript.
+Users can **create, read, update and delete posts** — a basic CRUD system built using vanilla JavaScript.
 Clean, mobile-friendly layout with an emphasis on user interaction and content management.

 *(Feel free to check out the repositories to explore the code!)*